gleam-lang/website/book-src/tour/expression-blocks.md

 } // => False
 ```

-Expression blocks can be used instead of parenthesis to change the precedence
+Expression blocks can be used instead of parentheses to change the precedence
 of operations.

 ```gleam